Electra City Tower

 Terry Almozlino Arnon

-Possessing 20 years of experience, Terry advises on a wide range of projects and transactions, as related to entrepreneurship, financing, development, litigation, and more.
+Possessing over 20 years of experience, Terry advises on a wide range of projects and transactions as related to entrepreneurship, financing, development, litigation, and more.

-Along with providing legal support in real-estate transactions, Terry guides her clients in various commercial and ongoing issues, and represents them before various courts.
+Along with providing legal support during real estate transactions, Terry also guides her clients in various commercial and ongoing issues and represents them before various courts.

-Terry previously served as legal counsel for and board member of Arena Star Group, and was responsible, among other things, for the company’s entire legal apparatus.
+Terry previously served as legal counsel for and board member of Arena Star Group.
+She was responsible for the company’s entire legal apparatus.

 Terry’s clients include some of the largest real estate companies in Israel, real estate investors, private developers, and logistics and infrastructure companies.

-Prominent legal directory The Legal 500 ranks Terry as a Recommended Lawyer in the Real Estate practice area.
+Prominent legal directory Chambers and Partners ranks Terry as a Leading Lawyer in the Real Estate practice area.

 Education: